 The wiring harness is responsible for connecting every electrical part of the car to the battery.
 Older cars have individual wires that connect to the battery independently.
-Cars come with a harness, manages to compile all of the wires in a single bundle, connects to the battery.
+Cars come with a harness, compile all of the wires in a single bundle, and connect to the battery.
 And while this has its fair share of advantages, the major disadvantage is that there is only one point of contact.

 With only a single point of contact, problems in the battery cable can lead to various parts of the car not working.
 It leads to parts like lights, indicators, and dashboard lights flickering or not turning on properly.
 That again comes back to corrosion in wires and above the battery.

-Connector damage can occur due to corrosion, or due to lack of care by the driver.
+Connector damage can occur due to corrosion or due to a lack of care by the driver.
 Finding a problem with the connector can be very difficult to spot.
 Sometimes, the wires can disconnect from the connector while driving, leading to various problems in your car.

 6. Damage to the Wiring Harness by the Metal Panel